CrossRef/event-data-user-guide/event-data-manual.md

 All items of Registered Content have a presence on the web, known as the Landing Page.
 This is the 'home' of the Item and it is hosted on the website of its publisher.
 It usually contains information about the Item, such as title, other bibliographic metadata, abstract, links to download the content, or possibly the whole article itself.

 The purpose of a DOI link is to automatically redirect to the Landing Page.
-This means that although many users click on DOIs, by the time it comes to share the an Item on social media, the user is on the Landing Page, and might share that URL not the DOI.
+This means that although many users click on DOIs, by the time it comes to share an Item on social media, the user is on the Landing Page, and might share that URL not the DOI.

 Event Data therefore attempts to track Events via the Landing Page URLs as well as via DOI URLs.